Corum L’Épargne: sports marketing and gamification to boost brand awareness

 Influencer marketing campaign: the example of Celio

-In the run-up to Father’s Day 2023, Celio has organised a campaign which combines the ingredients we’ve mentioned.
+In the run-up to Father’s Day 2023, Celio has organised a campaign which combines all the ingredients we’ve just mentioned.
 La caisse des Pères combines gamification, interactivity and influencer marketing in collaboration with content creator GMK.

 La caisse des Pères: a perfect example of an influencer marketing campaign